-The Marsden Fund is fully contestable and is open to applicants who meet the Fund's eligibility criteria.
-The criteria are determined by the Marsden Fund Council.
-Eligibility to apply for funding as a contact Principal Investigator is restricted to New Zealand-based researchers.
+The Marsden Fund is fully contestable and is open to applicants who meet the Marsden Fund's eligibility criteria.
+The criteria are determined by the Council.
+Eligibility to apply for funding as a contact Principal Investigator (PI) is restricted to New Zealand-based researchers.
 The research should be carried out in New Zealand, except in cases where its nature demands that it be carried out elsewhere.

-For Marsden Fund Council Award proposals, "New Zealand-based," for researchers who have overseas appointments, has been defined by the Marsden Fund Council as being employed in New Zealand for 0.5 FTE (or more) per year.
+For Marsden Fund Council Award proposals, "New Zealand-based," for researchers who have overseas appointments, has been defined by the Marsden Fund Council as being employed at a New Zealand host institution, and present, in New Zealand for 0.5 FTE (or more) per year.